 How I Conducted My Analysis of Amazon’s Collection of Kindles.

-Needing to travel only to Amazon’s website, as well as respected review sites like Engadget and Cnet, analyzing Amazon’s Kindle models was simple.
+Needing to travel only to Amazon’s website, as well as respected review sites like Engadget and Cnet, analyzing Amazon’s models were simple.

 How I Stacked the Kindles Against Each Other